kalemaria/pycurv/README.md

 - ER: filled segmentation of a ER membrane patch from a cryo-electron tomogram

-# Installing curvaturia
+# Installing PyCurv
-Please note that curvaturia depends on one not publicly available Python package, pyto (Lučić et al., 2016, PMID: 27742578, DOI: 10.1016/j.jsb.2016.10.004), it has to be requested from its author, Dr. Vladan Lučić.
+Please note that PyCurv depends on one not publicly available Python package, pyto (Lučić et al., 2016, PMID: 27742578, DOI: 10.1016/j.jsb.2016.10.004), it has to be requested from its author, Dr. Vladan Lučić.